Legal firms in Asia grapple with GenAI adoption

 Use cases

 London-headquartered law firm Ashurst recently conducted a trial of a GenAI application within the organisation, spanning across its 23 global offices.
-One of the key findings of the trial was that GenAI could be helpful in creating a first draft’ for lawyers, being its “greatest initial value”, according to the report.
+One of the key findings of the trial was that GenAI could be helpful in creating a 'first draft’ for lawyers, being its “greatest initial value”, according to the report.

 The team measured an approximate 80% of time saving when drafting UK corporates filings that involved company articles, 59% for industry research reports and 45% on creating first draft legal briefings.
 Participants said GenAI could be helpful in overcoming a “blank page syndrome”.

-Hilary Goodier, partner and global head of Ashurst Advance, told FinanceAsia that when it comes to financial regulatory lawyers, some use cases that the team explored include leveraging GenAI to quickly understand material changes to a final version of a regulation, for exampl, the European Union (EU) Alternative Investment Fund Managers Directive II.
+Hilary Goodier, partner and global head of Ashurst Advance, told FinanceAsia that when it comes to financial regulatory lawyers, some use cases that the team explored include leveraging GenAI to quickly understand material changes to a final version of a regulation, for example, the European Union (EU) Alternative Investment Fund Managers Directive II.
 GenAI showed it was capable of identifying key subjects and topics as required.

 Comparing the differences between two financial services-related contracts and reviewing a bank’s product disclosure statements for compliance (with anti-greenwashing guidance) were also tested, demonstrating the tool’s potential to save time and increase efficiency in legal work.